-I am a doctoral candidate in Emory University's sociology PhD program.
+I recently completed a PhD in sociology at Emory University.
 I conduct research on culture, mental health, and well-being.

 I have a bachelors degree in psychology from Davidson College, a masters degree in human -computer interaction from Georgia Tech, and a masters degree in experimental psychology from the College of William and Mary.